-Special Session Ends, Bills Move To Governor
+Special Session Ends, Bills Move to Governor

 The gavel banged down shortly after 1 o’clock this morning to bring the special legislative session to a close after lawmakers passed a series of bills to address Montana's projected $227 million budget shortfall.

-At the conclusion Republican Speaker of the House Austin Knudsen called the legislature's work a win for the conservative majority.
+At the conclusion of the special session, Republican Speaker of the House Austin Knudsen called the legislature's work a win for the conservative majority.

 “The Republican caucus was committed to not raising taxes on hard working Montanans, and that’s what we’ve done here today," he says.
 "We’ve stayed united and strong as a Republican caucus and frankly we’ve given the governor all the tools he needs now to fix this crisis that he says he has.”